ProgSoc/FuzzJudge/docs/MANUAL.md

 The `exec` command is executed in the path of the problem directory with the team's seed appended to the end of the specified arguments list.
 For example, the command above would be executed as `deno run fuzz.ts someseed123`.
 **The seed can be any string; not just a number.**
-The resulting problem input for that seed should then be printed to `stdout`.
+The command must print the generated problem input to `stdout`.

 ### Judge